zzzhan/grunt-dotpl/README.md

 ### Usage Example

-In this example, the options are used to localizate the home page to two language, english and chinese.Its will be generated in "tmp" folder.
+In this example, the options are used to localize the home page to two language, english and chinese.Its will be generated in "tmp" folder.
-On the chinese options, there are two json files, the first "en-us.json" is using as default if the key unfound on the second "zh-cn.json".And there is a custom function "renderer", which will replace the key "foo" on template file with the custom string.You may run the example with this command:
+On the chinese options, there are two json files, the first "en-us.json" is using as default if the key unfound on the second "zh-cn.json".And there is a custom function "renderer", which will replace the key "foo" on template file with the custom string.
+You may run the example with this command:
 ```shell
 grunt test
 ```